Yoseth24/Archivos-Markdown/Helps.md

 Next, you will submit the math problem for the model to solve.
 If the model answers <ins>correctly</ins>, or only makes calculation errors, submit a different problem.
 Keep submitting problems **until the model produces an incorrect response**.

 <img src="/Imagenes/img1.png" alt="drawing" width="700"/>

+IMPORTANT NOTE:
+    - Your task is to create a prompt that results in at least one reasoning error.
+        - If your prompt only produces a calculation error, revise it to introduce a reasoning error before completing the task.
+#### Step 2: Rate the Correctness of Each Step

+##### When you identify a mistake in the model's response, follow these steps:
+1. Mark the step as "Incorrect."
+2. Explain the mistake and why it is wrong.
+3. Rewrite the model’s reasoning with a corrected solution.
+4. Select either **Reasoning Error** or **Calculation Error**.

+##### Criteria for Incorrect Labeling:
+- **Incorrect**: A clear mathematical error is present.
+- **Not Incorrect**: Issues like poor LaTeX formatting, valid but inefficient solutions, or suboptimal expressions that are still mathematically correct should not be labeled as incorrect.

+When asked to rate if each step is done correctly or incorrectly, you will see 4 possible step labels: Incorrect - LLM is appropriate, Correct - LLM is appropriate, Incorrect - Python is appropriate, Correct - Python is appropriate.
+We will review more in detail below the two images!

 ---